-A Japanese, aged 49 years, was first appointed to the Board of Directors of Perstima on 16 April 2013 as Deputy Managing Director and was re-designated as Managing Director on 25 June 2013.
+A Japanese, aged 50 years, was first appointed to the Board of Directors of Perstima on 16 April 2013 as Deputy Managing Director and was re-designated as Managing Director on 25 June 2013.
 He graduated from the Faculty of Business Administration, Aoyama Gakuin University, Japan in 1990.
 He has attended all four Board meetings held during the financial year.
-He is a member of the Remuneration Committee.

 He joined Kawasho Corporation Tokyo, Japan in 1990 and held various senior positions particularly in the Plant & Machinery Group.
 In year 1994 to 2000, he was seconded to Kawasho Corporation Kuala Lumpur Branch as Manager of Plant & Machinery Department before he was transferred back to Kawasho Corporation Tokyo Japan as Assistant Manager of Steel Plant Export Group.
 Subsequently, in May 2003, he was seconded to Perstima (Vietnam) Co., Ltd. as Deputy General Manager of Corporate Affairs.
 In July 2007, he was with JFE Shoji Trade Corporation Tokyo, Head Office and was assigned as Manager of Cold Rolled & Coated Steel Section.
 He was promoted as General Manager of Sheet & Strip Overseas Department in December 2011.
-He has no conflict of interest with the Company, no family relationship with any director and/or major shareholder of the Company and has no conviction for offences within the past ten years other than traffic offences, if any.
+He has no conflict of interest with the Company, no family relationship with any directors or major shareholders of the Company and has no convictions for offences within the past ten years other than for traffic offences, if any.

-He has direct shareholdings of 20,000 ordinary shares of RM1.00 each in the Company.
+He has direct shareholding of 20,000 ordinary shares of RM1.00 each in the Company.